qmetry/qmetry-test-management-maven-plugin/README.md

     * 2 - Use Junit Testcase as Testcase and link all those (from all testsuites and all files of Junit) to one Testsuite
     * 3 - Create Multiple Testsuites and then link their respective testcases in corresponding Testsuites
   * TestNG
-    * 1 - Use class as Testcase and test-method as TestStep
+    * 1 - Use 'class' tag as Testcase and 'test-method' tag as TestStep
-    * 2 - Use test-method as Testcase
+    * 2 - Use 'test-method' tag as Testcase
+		* 3 - Use 'test' tag as Testcase and 'test-method' tag as TestStep
 * **release (optional)** - Release ID or Release name
 * **cycle (optional)** - Cycle Id or Cycle Name
 * **build (optional)** - Build ID or Build name